Trump's border wall, immigration plans re-emerge at top of national debate

 Then critics’ outrage over the wall plan intensified Thursday when The Washington Post published a leaked transcript of a call between Trump and Mexico President Enrique Peña Nieto earlier this year discussing the divisive issue.

-"You cannot say that to the press," the transcript said Trump told Peña Nieto in response to his saying his country would not pay for the wall.
+"You cannot say that to the press," Trump told Peña Nieto in response to him saying Mexico would not pay for the wall.
 "The press is going to go with that and I cannot live with that.
 You cannot say that to the press because I cannot negotiate under those circumstances."

 On Thursday, Texas Sen. John Cornyn, the chamber’s No. 2 Republican, introduced a bill that would include spending $15 billion over roughly four years on border security and a proposed wall.